 There is a plethora of events that are unique only to Chicago.
 Visitors can flock to the Loop to enjoy Holiday Hub —a temporary winter cottage complete with festive decor, open on the Pedway level of Block Thirty Seven.
 Families will find family-friendly activities such as story corner, arts and crafts, complimentary hot beverages and pop-up programming from beloved Chicago institutions.

 While you’re in the Loop, don’t forget to stop by Millenium Park with holiday activities such as caroling at the famous Cloud Gate aka “The Bean.”
 Want to spend more time at the park?
 Don’t forget to bring your own skates and go ice skating for free at the McCormick Tribune Ice Rink.
 No skates, no worries, you can rent them.

 If you’re holiday shopping on State Street, it’s hard to avoid glancing at Macy’s window holiday displays all decked out in their holiday glory.
 After seeing the elaborate displays, step inside for a bite (or to escape the chilly weather) at the world-famous Walnut Room noted for being the first restaurant opened in a department store.

 Need an escape from the cold weather?
-Running from December 6th to January 12th, visit Winter Wonderfest at the famous Navy Pier where you can go ice skating, ride a Ferris wheel, Kringle Carousel, Reindeer Express train, slides and obstacle courses, and view displays—all while you are indoors.
-New additions this year include a zip line, spinning hot cocoa cups, and an expanded Winter Wonderfest Jr. section dedicated to little tikes.
+Running from December 5th to January 11th, visit Winter Wonderfest at the famous Navy Pier where you can go ice skating, ride a Ferris wheel, Kringle Carousel, Reindeer Express train, slides and obstacle courses, and view displays—all while you are indoors.
+New additions this year include a “snow” tubing hill, mini golf, and a toboggan tunnel.